What Is Severe OSA – Must-Know Facts

 Lifestyle Changes And Weight Management

 Losing excess weight can significantly alleviate OSA symptoms.
 Even a modest weight reduction can open up the throat and improve sleep patterns.
+Avoiding alcohol, quitting smoking, and sleeping on one’s side can also help.

 Continuous Positive Airway Pressure (CPAP) Therapy

 CPAP is a commonly prescribed treatment for severe OSA.
 It involves wearing a mask over the nose and/or mouth during sleep.
+The device provides a continuous airflow that keeps the airway open, ensuring uninterrupted breathing.

 Bilevel Positive Airway Pressure (BiPAP) Therapy

 BiPAP is similar to CPAP but offers two pressure settings: one for inhalation and a lower one for exhalation.
+It’s often used for patients who find it difficult to exhale against the continuous pressure of CPAP.

 Oral appliances, or mandibular advancement devices, are designed to reposition the lower jaw and tongue to keep the airway open.
+They are often used for milder cases but can be an option in severe cases too.

 Surgical Interventions For Severe Cases

+Surgery will be considered when other treatments are ineffective or inappropriate.
 Procedures can range from removing excess tissue from the throat, correcting structural abnormalities, to more complex surgeries like jaw repositioning or a tracheostomy for extreme cases.

-Adherence To Treatment And Long Term Management
+Adherence To Treatment And Long-Term Management

 Challenges With CPAP Therapy Adherence